-- C1 Critically evaluate key arguments - C2 Critically evaluate the most important texts and themes - C3 Present a reasoned and informed position both in writing and in spoken presentations - C4 Identify, locate, and retrieve scholarly and other materials relevant to their degree - C5 Collate and analyse relevant data and present efficiently subsequent evidence needed for evidence-based policymaking
+- C1 Critically evaluate key arguments. - C2 Critically evaluate the most important texts and themes. - C3 Present a reasoned and informed position both in writing and in spoken presentations. - C4 Identify, locate, and retrieve scholarly and other materials relevant to their degree.